sigi2408/SigalCohen/README.md

 Project 2: Stroke Prediction - EDA and Modeling
 In this project, I combined EDA with machine learning to develop a predictive model based on a given dataset.
 I then used various algorithms to train and test the model, evaluating its performance using the ideal metrix.

+It won't be long untill I'll have more projects to show and learn from =].

 Thank you for taking the time to review my portfolio!
 Please feel free to reach out if you have any questions or feedback.